 Radkutsche was kind enough to send a test bike free of charge, which paid off, as Jeppe and Dmitri decided to start using their cargo trikes.

 Stockholm is a big enough city to provide a good customer base and there are warehouses that are situated close enough to the city center for electric cargo bikes.
 It is also a traffic congested city and has decent bike infrastructure, which means that cycle logistics is competitive in last mile delivery.

 There are passages that are very narrow, and there are also some hills.
 This means that you can’t use too wide bikes, and if you carry more than 50 kg, electric assist is absolutely required.
 The bridges are the worst hills, and it can also be very windy on them.
 Normal operating radius form the city center is 5-6 kilometers.

-In 2017, MOVEBYBiKE got their first Armadillo, which has mostly been used for catering and parcel delivery.
+In 2017, MOVEBYBiKE got their first Armadillo electric cargo bike, which has mostly been used for catering and parcel delivery.